Indian share market beginners guide

 Start with paper trading

 First step any new investors has to take is to build their knowledge and ability to identify good, bad and great investment opportunities.
 However, stepping straight into the market after learning theory and trying to validate your investment ideas would be expensive.
 It would benefit for starters to practice investing without the risk of losing money and also to validate their models of investing with paper trading where real money is not involved.
-You take a piece of paper put down the amount of capital you would like to invest often the same as much as you are real to use while trading and list out stocks and their current prices on that day. you then trade them like you do in real life and reduce any brokerage and other costs involved.
+You take a piece of paper put down the amount of capital you would like to invest often the same as much as you are ready to use while trading and list out stocks and their current prices on that day.
+You then trade them like you do in real life and reduce any brokerage and other costs involved.
 This practice would be beneficial to validate your investment methods and also with no risk of losing money.
-It also build patience and discipline which would be beneficial when you start trading in the stock market.
+It also builds patience and discipline which would be beneficial when you start trading in the stock market.

 Sort out capital

-Always have some buffer for emergencies before investing. do not listen to gossip and put all your life savings in a single stock no one ever heard of.
+Always have some buffer for emergencies before investing.
+Do not listen to gossip and put all your life savings in a single stock no one ever heard of.
 Do not hope that money will magically double or triple in no time.
 It takes time and patience.

 Choosing online brokers and understand the costs

-Stay away from Intra-day trading
+Stay away from intra day trading

 Understand compounding

-“Small, consistent actions over time create disproportionately large results.”
+Small consistent actions over time create disproportionately large results

 Know the business in and out

-Inside the Organisation:
+Inside the organisation

 - Is the record of the founders and management clean with no previous mismanagement

-Outside the organisation:
+Outside the organisation

 - What do customers think of the company

-- do they stick with the company long term ?
+- Do they stick with the company long term

-- World market and Industry outlook in the future ?
+- World market and industry outlook in the future

 Build market discipline